Tesla Model 3 Ultimate Buyers Guide

 • Updates to the suspension refinement.

-The new Highland Model 3 initially became available in only a few markets served by the China factory including European countries and places like Australia and China.
-Deliveries started in Q4 2023.
-Early reviews talk favourably about the car and we have a guide to the Tesla model 3 Highland which goes into more details about the good and bad of the car.
+The new Highland Model 3 is now widely available and such is the level of change, we have a dedicated guide to the Tesla model 3 Highland which goes into more details about the good and bad of the car.

 Ultrasonic Sensors (USS) for parking